 Mr. Chow has served as the Chairman of our board of directors since April 2005.
 Mr. Chow has been the Chairman of Concord Financial Co., Ltd. since 1993.
-Concord Financial Co., Ltd. is an investment holding company and was one of our significant shareholders.
+Concord Financial Co., Ltd. is an investment holding company.
 Mr. Chow has an MBA from Columbia University.